valango/keep-tidy/README.md

 ## Compatibility

-The package should be ECMAScript 2015 and it should run without virtually anywhere.
+The package should be ECMAScript 2015 and it should run virtually anywhere.
 If you find any issues, please do not hesitate to report.